mrchrisster/attract_mode/README.md

 # Usage
 To cycle through supported all MiSTer cores, copy Attract_Mode.sh and Attract_Mode.ini to /media/fat/Scripts Directory.
-Attract_Mode.ini is needed in order to use the script.

 # Some notes about cores
 Arcade core will work on most systems out of the box while console cores are a bit more tricky to get working.